sca-research/uELMO/README.md

 The reverse-engineered micro-architecture/leakage model was built by Si Gao, Elisabeth Oswald and Dan Page.
 We would also like to thank Ben Marshall for his insightful feedback and wisdom in the early discussion phase of this project.

 ### Workflow for &#956;ELMO
 A straightforward challenge for leakage detections on nominal model-based leakage simulators is, the leakage point does not have any numeric meaning, which suggests the TVLA-like technique is not applicable.
-Besides, to ensure the entire project can be extended to other platforms (e.g. RISC-V) as well, it is better to have a general framework, where the leakage model and emulator does not have to be bound in source code.
+Besides, to ensure the entire project can be extended to other platforms (e.g. RISC-V) as well, it is better to have a general framework, where the leakage model and emulator do not have to be bounded in source code.

 For this purpose, the current workflow of &#956;ELMO is:
 1. Run micro-architecture enhanced emulator, output the entire core status at each cycle (including micro-architecture and memory status) to a file called execution data file (*.dat).
 2. Read in the produced execution data file.
-According to the assigned leakage model (whether set from code or some configuration file), produced the nominal leaking binary file (*.bin).
+According to the assigned leakage model (whether set from code or some configuration file), produce a nominal leaking binary file (*.bin).
 3. Run a separate python script to analyse the leaking binary file, whether performing leakage detection or, analysing the model quality.

 Currently Step 1 is called "uELMO", Step 2 is called "LeakageExtractor" and Elmo_verif_Test() for Step 3.